 You should now have a fully-functioning version of your current macOS, which has been stripped of its junk files.
 All of the files you want to keep have been copied to an external drive separate from your OS.
 You're now ready to upgrade to Mojave.

-Follow the download instructions to start enjoying the latest Mac operating system.
+Go to the App Store, choose Updates tab and click Update.
+Follow the instructions and start enjoying the latest Mac operating system.